Unboxed-Software/solana-course/content/basic-solana-mobile.md

 ### 1. Plan out App Structure

-Before we do anything let's conceptualize the outline of the app.
-Again, this app will connect to and interact with our Devent deployed counter program.
-To do this we'll need the following:
+Before we do any coding, let's conceptualize the outline of the app.
+Again, this app will connect to and interact with the counter program we've already deployed to Devnet.
+To do this, we'll need the following:

-- Backend
-  - `Connection` object to interact with Solana. (`ConnectionProvider.tsx`)
+- A `Connection` object to interact with Solana. (`ConnectionProvider.tsx`)
 - Access to our counter program. (`ProgramProvider.tsx`)
 - Connection to a wallet to sign and send requests. (`AuthProvider.tsx`)
-- Frontend
 - Text to display our counter value (`CounterView.tsx`)
 - A button to press to increment our count (`CounterButton.tsx`)

-There will be more files and considerations, but this should be enough for now to see what we are doing.
+There will be more files and considerations, but these are the most important files we'll be creating and working with.

 ### 2. Create the App

-Now that you've got some of the basic setup down, let’s create a new app with the following command:
+Now that you've got some of the basic setup and structure down, let’s create a new app with the following command:

 ```bash
 npx react-native@latest init counter --npm